ibm-cloud-docs/BlockStorage/mounting-windows.md

 {: #verifyMPIOWindows}
 {: step}

-It's possible to attach {{site.data.keyword.blockstorageshort}} with only a single path, but it is important that connections are established on both paths to ensure no disruption of service.
+It's possible to attach {{site.data.keyword.blockstorageshort}} with only a single path, but it is important that connections are established on both paths to make sure that no disruption of service occurs.
 To verify whether Windows MPIO is configured, you must first make sure that the MPIO Add-on is enabled and then restart the server.

 ![Roles_Features_0](images/Roles_Features_0.svg){: caption="Multipath I/O is shown as checked." caption-side="bottom"}